markdownlint/markdownlint/docs/RULES.md

 You also have the option to exclude this rule for code blocks.
 To do this, set the `ignore_code_blocks` parameter to true.
-To exclude this rule for tables set the `tables` parameters to false.
+To exclude this rule for tables set the `tables` parameter to false.
+To exclude this rule for headings set the `headings` parameter to false.
 Setting the parameter `code_blocks` to false to exclude the rule for code blocks is deprecated and will be removed in a future release.

 Code blocks are included in this rule by default since it is often a requirement for document readability, and tentatively compatible with code